 But for any particular system, what precisely do these quality attributes—modifiability, security, performance, reliability—mean?
 Can a system be analyzed to determine these desired qualities?
 How soon can such an analysis occur?
 What happens when these quality attributes are in conflict with each other?
 How can the tradeoffs be examined, analyzed, and captured?

-The tools and methods described here can be used alone or in combination to obtain early and continuous benefits to any software development project.
+Our tools and methods can be used alone or in combination to obtain early and continuous benefits to any software development project.

 The SEI Architecture Technology User Network (SATURN) Conference